fulara/mki-rust/README.md

 * Mouse to support sending key strokes at given coordinates.
 * Should sequenced be removed and instead a way using `parking_lot::channel` be introduced?
 That would be more elastic in terms of usage.
 Slight problem that there would have to be a (tx,rx) pair held.
+* Linux display usage is ultra ugly right now, just change it to a lambda.

 # Support
 If you want to show appreciation for the stuff this repo gave you - you can do so via https://www.buymeacoffee.com/fulara